divnix/std/ARCHITECTURE.md

 > Glossary:
 >
-> _Vertical Tooling_: does one thing and does it well in a narrow defined scope/vertical
+> _Vertical Tooling_ does one thing and does it well in a narrow scope (i.e "vertical").
 >
-> _Horizontal Tooling_: ovelay tooling that stiches vertical tooling together to a polished whole
+> _Horizontal Tooling_ stiches vertical tooling together to a polished whole.

 In that context, the integration target are the end-to-end automatable sections of the SDLC process for which we offer well-integrated tools and best practices.
-_Efficient_ automatable sections of the SDLC are characterized by two things.
+_Efficient_ SDLCs are characterized by two things.

-Firstly, an adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.
+Firstly, by adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.
 It needs to be _adequate_ rather than _just fast_, as it takes place in the context of a team and thus encompasses learning and onboarding activities.
-Rather than optimizing for speed, these need optimization for success.
+Rather than for speed, they need optimization for success.

-Secondly, efficient automatable sections of the SDLC are characterized by short _cycle times_ which is the amount of time it takes for a commit to be shipped to a production environment.
+Secondly, by short _cycle times_ which is the amount of time it takes for a commit to be shipped to a production environment.
 Along this journey, we encounter our scope (more on it below):

 - aspects of the _contribution_ environment;
-- the packaging pipeline that produces our distributable artifacts;
+- the packaging pipeline that produces artifacts;
-- Continuous Building & Integration, Continuous Deployment as well as Continuous Observability and Discovery.
+- and continous processes integrating the application lifecycle.

-The goal of Standard is to optimize the critical path along this process to achieve superior _cycle times_ through the powers of Nix and Flakes when compared to any other similar framework that doesn't recognize the intrinsic value of _reproducability_.
+The goal of Standard is to optimize the critical path along this journey to achieve superior _cycle times_ through the powers of Nix and Flakes over frameworks in failure mode of disregard for the intrinsic value of _reproducability_.

 ## Scope